-Macroeconomics, Finance, International Economics
+Macroeconomics, International Economics, Finance

-The Synthetic Dollar Funding Channel of US Monetary Policy (Job Market Paper)
+The Synthetic Dollar Funding Channel of US Monetary Policy

 This paper proposes a novel transmission channel of US monetary policy through the FX swap market: the synthetic dollar funding channel.
 First, I show empirically that a contractionary US monetary policy shock widens deviations from covered interest rate parity (CIP) in the post-global financial crisis period.
-Then, I construct a two-country New Keynesian model with a FX swap market where US banks are arbitrageurs while non-US banks are demanders of FX swap.
-CIP deviations are non-zero due to the limit on arbitrage.
-From the calibrated model, a contractionary US monetary policy shock widens CIP deviations because it tightens the limit on arbitrage.
-Then, monetary transmission is amplified since the gap between cost of synthetic dollar funding and direct dollar funding becomes larger.
-Finally, I show that central bank swap lines attenuate the synthetic dollar funding channel of US monetary policy.
+Then, I construct a two-country New Keynesian model with financially-constrained banks and an FX swap market.
+In the FX swap market, US banks are suppliers of synthetic dollar funding and obtain CIP deviations as intermediation fees arising from the limit to arbitrage while non-US banks are demanders for matching currencies for holding US capital.
+In equilibrium, CIP deviations are endogenously determined so that the FX swap market clears.
+From the calibrated model, a contractionary US monetary policy shock widens CIP deviations because it tightens the leverage constraint of US bank.
+This implies that the gap between cost of synthetic dollar funding and direct dollar funding becomes larger.
+Then, spillover to non-US and spillback to US output, investment, and inflation are amplified compared to the counterfactual case in which CIP holds.
+Finally, I show that central bank swap lines can attenuate the synthetic dollar funding channel of US monetary policy.